US CYBER GAMES®

 INVITATIONS to the Combine will be sent via email a few weeks after the US Cyber Open concludes.

-How will I know I’m selected for the US Cyber Combine Invitational?
+How will I know I’m invited to the US Cyber Combine?

-From August 5 through September 5, 2022, the Coaches and Advisory Board will meet to select the top cyber athletes that will be invited to join the Season II US Cyber Team.
+During the September/October timeframe, the coaching team and advisory board members will meet to review and select the top cyber athletes that will be invited to join the Season III US Cyber Team.

-The Season II US Cyber Team will be announced at the US Cyber Draft on October 17, 2022.
+The Season III US Cyber Team will be announced at the US Cyber Draft Day event on October 16, 2023.

 What training do athletes receive?

 Cyber athletes who successfully complete the US Cyber Open and are invited to participate in the US Cyber Combine will receive training from the coaching staff.
 Assigned coursework will include both self-paced individual and team-based exercises.
 The coaching staff will guide the athletes’ progress through a series of increasingly difficult activities in which athletes will learn both offensive and defensive tactical concepts.
 The training will demand the athletes demonstrate their technical abilities via training courses, challenges, and virtual labs.
-The Team of top 20 elite cyber athletes will progress to more advanced training to help them better prepare to function as a cohesive team.
+If an athlete is drafted to the US Cyber Team, they will progress to more advanced training to help them better prepare to function as a cohesive team.

 What is the International Cybersecurity Challenge (ICC)?